 AFCO hearing on the reform of the European electoral law

-On Thursday 4 December from 9.00 to 12.30 AFCO will hold a public hearing on the reform of the European electoral law.
-The presentations from experts will focus on practical arrangements not requiring changes to the law in order to strengthen the visibility of the European elections and the public awareness thereof; possible changes to secondary law (Right to vote and stand as a candidate in elections to the European Parliament for citizens of the Union residing in a Member State of which they are not national); changes to the Electoral Act in order for example to establish a level playing field for parties and candidates; changes to the Treaties for example to modify the number of Members of Parliament with a view to introduce transnational lists.
+On Thursday 4 December from 9.00 to 12.30 AFCO held a public hearing on the reform of the European electoral law.
+The presentations from experts focused on practical arrangements not requiring changes to the law in order to strengthen the visibility of the European elections and the public awareness thereof; possible changes to secondary law (Right to vote and stand as a candidate in elections to the European Parliament for citizens of the Union residing in a Member State of which they are not national); changes to the Electoral Act in order for example to establish a level playing field for parties and candidates; changes to the Treaties for example to modify the number of Members of Parliament with a view to introduce transnational lists.

 Welcome to the website of the Committee on Constitutional Affairs.

 The 2014-2019 legislature will focus on the institutional aspects determining the future of the EU.
 We will continue to evaluate the implementation of the Lisbon Treaty’s innovations and use this assessment as a basis for new developments.
 The evaluation of measures taken after the 2008 crisis will also lead us to consider whether a new reform of the Treaty is necessary.
 The aim of such a reform would be twofold: to integrate the provisions of the intergovernmental Treaty on Stability, Coordination and Governance in the Economic and Monetary Union into the EU legal framework, which may require treaty amendments, and to lend democratic legitimacy to the economic governance of the euro area.
 One challenge will be to ensure that stronger euro area integration does not undermine the integrity of the EU.